kenta2/russian-anthem-kvzlyzug/README.md

 We added a piccolo part from the symphony orchestra arrangement.

+We split the Cornet 1 part into 2 separate parts.

 Transposing from C to B-flat made the Tuba part extremely low, so we added some alternative octave notes.